-For obvious reasons, the BBC was unable to make the traditional Autumn series of The Apprentice this year.
+For obvious reasons, the BBC was unable to make the traditional Autumn series of The Apprentice last year.
 Unable to afford celebrities and scared to endanger civilian lives, the nation’s broadcaster of hearts was forced to resort to having politicians as contestants.
 The Apprentice Political Special followed the traditional format of the show with suitably dumbed-down tasks.

 [THE BOARDROOM, LORD SUGAR INVITES THE CONTESTANTS IN TO REVIEW THE TASK]